amacfie/amacfie.github.io/_posts/2017-05-27-markov-of-chain-weird-sun-twitter.md

 Some favorites:

-* It is no coincidence we call them gods because we suppose they are trying to convince Robin Hanson.
+* "It is no coincidence we call them gods because we suppose they are trying to convince Robin Hanson."
-* Tell anyone who does not produce Scott Alexander.
+* "Tell anyone who does not produce Scott Alexander."
-* Weird sun is a costly signal of the ability to remember sources of information, not just the study of complex manifolds.
+* "Weird sun is a costly signal of the ability to remember sources of information, not just the study of complex manifolds."
-* If you read The Hobbit backwards, it's about a layer of radioactive ash that develops the capacity to become larger.
+* "If you read The Hobbit backwards, it's about a layer of radioactive ash that develops the capacity to become larger."
-* When you read a physical book, you get a dust speck in the eye.
+* "When you read a physical book, you get a dust speck in the eye."
-* We all continuously scream about how the people in it are breaking the awkward silence.
+* "We all continuously scream about how the people in it are breaking the awkward silence."
-* People are important, but so are lexicographic preferences.
+* "People are important, but so are lexicographic preferences."
-* You don't need an expert Bayesian Epistemologist to ensure it's not a markov chain.
+* "You don't need an expert Bayesian Epistemologist to ensure it's not a markov chain."